 Driving in Blair County can be peaceful and serene.
-With a rural feel many residents of Blair County are very happy to call this part of the state home.
+With a rural feel, many residents of Blair County are very happy to call this part of the state home.
 However, when you are on the road you will probably be sharing it with a tractor-trailer or two.
-When these vehicles are involved in accidents there is an elevated risk that there not only will be damage to your car, but also there is the possibility that there is going to be injuries to you and your occupants.
+When these vehicles are involved in accidents there is an elevated risk that there not only will be damage to your car but also there is the possibility that there are going to be injuries to you and your occupants.

 As of the 2010 census, Blair County had a population of approximately 127,089.
 In addition to having a considerable population, there are many notable places in Blair County, which attracts motorists and tractor-trailer drivers alike.
 Blair County comprises the Altoona, PA Metropolitan Statistical Area.
 There are many adjacent counties to Blair County including Centre County located to the north, Huntingdon County located to the East, Bedford County located to the South, Cambria County located to the west, and Clearfield County located to the northwest.